nucypher/pyUmbral/docs/source/using_pyumbral.rst

   RuntimeWarning: No default curve has been set.
 Using SECP256K1.
 A slight performance penalty has been incurred for only this call.
 Set a default curve with umbral.config.set_default_curve().

-To silence the warning, configure pyUmbral by invoking `umbral.config.set_default_curve`.
+To silence the warning, configure pyUmbral to use a default curve by invoking `umbral.config.set_default_curve`.

-To configure pyUmbral to use the default curve (SECP256K1):
+Configure pyUmbral to use the default curve (SECP256K1):

 .. code-block:: python